 Seated Spinal Twist Pose

-This yoga pose helps relieve tension in the lower back and provides a gentle twist to the spine.
+Seated spinal twist pose helps relieve tension in the lower back and provides a gentle twist to the spine.
 To do this pose, start seated with your legs crossed and your feet and hips evenly on the floor.
 Sit up straight with your back against the chair or wall.
 Reach one arm behind you, then lean back slightly as you reach for the opposite foot with the same hand.
 Hold for 15 to 30 seconds, then switch sides.
 Repeat three times on each side.

 This pose will help stretch out your lower back muscles by gently twisting your spine in an elongated manner.
 It’s an easy, gentle way to combat lower back pain without any sort of strenuous activity or exercise.